-Other seats just have an undifferentiated acceptable range of recline.
-If your seat does not have a newborn recline angle specified, for the first several months, you will want to install the seat or the base so that it is reclined as far back as possible (within the allowed range).
+Other seats just have an acceptable range of recline.
+If your seat does not have a newborn recline angle specified, for the first several months, you will want to install the seat or the base so that it is reclined as far back as possible but still within the allowed range.

 For a child with special medical needs, including poor head control, you will want to rear-face as long as you can to offer the most head and neck support and use the deepest recline allowed for your seat.
 If the child is too big for a rear-facing seat, you can look into a forward-facing seat with recline options or a specialized medical seat with positioning features or inserts.
 Even in these cases, you should not exceed the approved recline for your child’s size, per the instruction manual.

 For a typical older child with head slump, your first and easiest option is to do nothing.
 I know it looks awful and uncomfortable but I promise that they are in zero danger from having their head dangling forward.
-I’ve ignored the situation with my two older kids and it’s never been an issue.
+I’ve ignored the situation with all 3 of my kids and it’s never been an issue.

 If your child is riding in a forward-facing convertible seat and head slump is concerning to you, you may be able to return to the rear-facing position if your child is still under the RF weight and height limits of your seat.
-A rear-facing convertible is more reclined and can be better overall for sleeping.
+A rear-facing convertible is more reclined and can be more comfortable overall for sleeping.